 An Act to regulate commercial tenancy agreements relating to certain shops, to prohibit unconscionable conduct, or misleading or deceptive conduct, by landlords or tenants in relation to such agreements, to provide for the determination of questions arising under such agreements, and for connected purposes.

-[Long title amended by No. 47 of 2006 s.
+[Long title amended: No. 47 of 2006 s.
 20; No. 59 of 2011 s.
 4.]

 Part I — Preliminary